 Forestry plots

 Forest surveys were conducted in Sugarloaf Creek Basin in July 1970 by Hammond, Jensen & Wallen Mapping and Forestry Services, Oakland CA. Surveyors measured ### plots, which consisted of five 0.2 ac (0.08 ha) subplots each.
-Each subplot was surveyed for conifer trees (stems > 7.62 cm DBH), saplings (stems 0.61 m tall up to 7.62 cm DBH), and seedlings (stems <0.61 m tall).
+Each subplot was surveyed for conifer trees (stems > 7.6 cm DBH), saplings (stems 0.6 m tall up to 7.6 cm DBH), and seedlings (stems <0.6 m tall).
 The surveyors estimated representative tree heights and woody (shrub) ground cover within the plots.
-All shrubs and trees were identified to species.
-Subplots were arranged along linear transects with generally 40.2 m spacing between them, from an anchor point and a given transect azimuth that was described in the field notes.
-A UC Berkeley field crew re-surveyed twelve of these plots in 2017 following the same methods, leading to a total of 58 subplots sampled in both 1970 and 2017, which constituted our sample size for analysis.
+All shrubs and trees were identified to species level.
+Subplots were arranged along linear transects with generally 40. m spacing between them, from an anchor point and a given transect azimuth that was described in the field notes.
+We re-surveyed twelve of these plots in 2017 following the same methods, leading to a total of 58 subplots sampled in both 1970 and 2017, which constituted our sample size for analysis.

 For each subplot, we used the collection of fire perimeters from Sugarloaf basin to identify the number of times each subplot had burned since fire was reintroduced in ####.
 We analyzed the change in density and basal area by size class, as well as the conifer regeneration density and species composition, as a function of the number of times each plot had burned, using mixed-effects linear models with a random effect for plot.